Cyber-Dioxide/Jarvis-GPT/README.md

 # Jarvis-GPT
 Interact with your favourite Chat Bot (ChatGPT) with voice, also play saved musics with it.
 It can more functions than ChatGPT like shutting down computer , playing songs.
 It uses ChatGPT api to assist you.
 If you found it helpful, please STAR IT.
+# Service
+For custom chatbot, dm me on instagram @coding_memz

 # IMPORTANT (Configuration).
 Add following info into config.json file